edgedb/easy-edgedb/chapter5/index.md

 {6.777777777777778} # Where did the 8 come from?!
 ```

-If you want to avoid this, add an `n` to the end to get a `decimal` type which will be as precise as it needs to be.
+To avoid this imprecision you can use a `<decimal>` cast, or just add an `n` to the end.
+This will return a `decimal` type which will be as precise as it needs to be.
+Now the rounding errors are gone:

 ```
 db> select 6.7777777777777777n;